OmkarYeole/Friendly-Neighbourhood-Car-Dealership-using-OOP/README.md

 22) Sale bonus for Motorcycles, Monster Trucks and Electric Cars is 150, 175, 200.

 23) BudgetCar does not enter Race Events while LuxuryCar and SuperCar enter Race Events.

+# Usage

+**Buy and Sell Cars:** Simulate transactions to buy and sell cars within the dealership.

+**Repair and Clean Cars:** Perform maintenance tasks to keep cars in top condition.

+**Race Cars:** Engage in racing events to evaluate car performance.

+**View Results:** After running the simulation, check the SimResults.txt file for a summary of the 30-day simulation activities.

+# UML Diagrams

+The project includes UML diagrams that provide a visual representation of the system's structure and interactions:

+**Class Diagrams:** Illustrate the static structure of the system, showing classes and their relationships.

+**Sequence Diagrams:** Show how objects interact in a particular sequence.

+**Activity Diagrams:** Represent the workflow of various processes within the system.

+# Contact

+For any questions or further information, you can reach me at omkar.yeole@colorado.edu.

+Thank you for visiting the Friendly Neighborhood Car Dealership (FNCD) Simulation project!